Kent Records

-Kent Records was a Los Angeles-based record label, launched in 1958 by the Bihari brothers.
-It was subsidiary of Crown Records Corporation.
+Kent Records was a Los Angeles–based record label, launched in 1958 by the Bihari brothers.
+It was a subsidiary of Crown Records Corporation.
 Kent was a follow-up to Modern Records, which ceased operations in 1958.
 The label reissued Modern's singles, including recordings by B.B.
 King.
 By 1964, Kent had signed acts such as Ike & Tina Turner and released new material.
 Other acts signed to the label included Z.Z.
 Hill, Johnny Otis, and Lowell Fulsom.
 Modern Records was revived in 1964 with successful singles from the Ikettes.

 Initially, Kent issued only singles, but issued albums from 1964 until the early 1970s.
 Kent was later bought by Ace Records, England, which uses the label name to release Motown and Northern Soul music.